 United Kingdom

 The two numerals denote the period of issue, where 02 is issued between 1st of March 2001 and 31th of August 2002.

-Left of the registration is an unofficial blue euroband with the twelve golden european stars above the SCO oval and the Scottish flag.
+Left of the registration is an (optional) blue euroband with the twelve golden European stars above the SCO oval and the Scottish flag.

 United Kingdom

-The last two letters denote the issuing office where HS stands for Glascow.
+The first two letters denote the issuing office, where Vx stands for Severn Valley.

 United Kingdom

-The last two letters denote the issuing office where PO stands for Sussex West.
+The last two letters denote the issuing office where AP stands for Brighton.

 United Kingdom

-Former motorcycle series issued between 1963 and 1983 in black on yellow.
+Former motorcycle series issued between 1st August 1983 and 31st August 2001 in black on yellow.

-The second and third letter denote the issuing office where DL stands for Isle of Wight.
+The last two letters denote the issuing office where UG stands for Leeds.

+United Kingdom